mehtaculous/connectors/README.md

 - Each board consists of **6** Rows and **7** Columns that are *zero-indexed*.
 - The `row` values range from **0 - 5**.
 - The `col` values range from **0 - 6**.
-- Row values are only valid if the cell below it has already been occupied.

 ### `Move`